larry801/online_ocr/source/readme.md

 ### 0.6
 Added proxy settings for people with access of Internet behind a specific proxy.
-Added serveral general options.
+Added several general options.
-Fix unicode decode error due to sending unicode url to urllib3.
+Fix Unicode decode error due to sending Unicode URL to urllib3.

 ### 0.5
-Fix unicode error if OCR engine upload image file directly instead of base64 encode.
+Fix Unicode error if OCR engine upload image file directly instead of base64 encode.
-Change gesture of recognizing clipboard to Control+Shift+NVDA+R since NVDA+shift+r is used in Word and Excel to define row headers in tables, or to delete the definitions when pressed twice.
+Change gesture of recognizing clipboard to Control+Shift+NVDA+R since NVDA+Shift+R is used in Word and Excel to define row headers in tables, or to delete the definitions when pressed twice.

 ### 0.4

-Fix installation error when config path contains non-ascii characters Change gesture to avoid collison with golden cursor.
+Fix installation error when config path contains non-ascii characters Change gesture to avoid Collison with golden cursor.
-Change default engine to Microsoft azure because it is able to detect text language automatically.
+Change default engine to Microsoft azure because it can detect text language automatically.

 ### 0.3
 Add detail documentation on how to get API key of Microsoft Azure OCR Fix issue about new installation.
 Removed auto OCR since this feature is problematic and may confuse with online engines.
-Auto OCR will be a seperate addon, when it is stable enough.
+Auto OCR will be a separate addon, when it is stable enough.